ros2/design/articles/141_static_remapping.md

 #### Supporting: Remap One Node in a Process
 Remapping a node in a process requires a way to uniquely identify a node.
-Assuming the node's name is unique in a process, a rule can be prefix with the name and a `:`.
+Assuming the node's name is unique in a process, a rule can be prefixed with the name of the target node and a `:`.
-If the node name is not prefixed, the rule should be applied to all nodes in the process.
+If the node name is not prefixed, the rule will be applied to all nodes in the process.

-*Example*
+*Example:*

 - Multiple nodes in a process use the name `scan`
 - A rule is given to one node `node1:scan:=scan_filtered`
-- Only node1 uses the rule
+- Only the node named `node1` uses the rule

 #### Supporting: Change a Namespace